Abu Camp: Our full report

-Attitude towards children: Children of 12 years of age and over are accepted.
-Mombo may accept ages 8–12 if a private vehicle is booked but this must be requested in advance.
-Children under 8 years of age are generally not accepted but this can be considered on a case-by-case basis.
+Attitude towards children: Children of 12 years of age and over are accepted at Abu Camp.
+For children aged 8–12 a private vehicle must be booked in advance.
+Children under 8 years of age are usually not accepted but this can be considered on a case-by-case basis.

-Notes: No children under 8 years of age.
+Property’s age restrictions: No children under 8 years of age (unless by prior arrangement).

-Communications: There is Wi-Fi in the main area and a ‘communications centre’ with a laptop linked to the internet available for guests use.
-The internet connectivity is very good here.
+Communications: There is Wi-Fi in the main area and a ‘communications centre’ with a laptop linked to the internet available for guests’ use.
+Internet connectivity is very good here.

 TV & radio: There is a TV kept discretely in the main area of the camp which receives a number of satellite channels and can be used to show DVDs from the library.